drteeth/elixir-es-cqrs/slides.md

 ???

-* When things get really slow with our apps, we often reach for caching.
-* It often solves the problem but can get really complex in pathological cases and is often used to make up for expensive queries.
+# Caching is hard and is often used to make up for slow queries.

 ---
 class: middle